 Prerequisite: : NT 101C and THEO 103C or THEO 101C.
-Co-requisite: OT 201C.
 Various models of Christian mission from biblical, theological, and historical perspectives will be explored.
 This interdisciplinary study, integrating theology and praxis, is designed to move the student toward a responsible understanding of an integral proclamation of the kingdom of God in a diverse cultural milieu.
-Core requirement for the religion major offered every Fall.
+Core requirement for the religion major offered every fall.

-ICST 285 • Theology and Worldview in a Multicultural Society (2 units) Prerequisite: NT 101C and THEO 103C or THEO 101C.
-Co-requisite: OT 201C.
+ICST 288 • Theology in an Intercultural Context (3 units)

+Prerequisite: NT 101C and THEO 103C or THEO 101C.
 A study of worldview theories and concepts in the context of intercultural studies.
-Six major worldviews are mapped out geographically in order to investigate transcultural universals and divergences.
+Major worldviews are mapped out geographically in order to investigate transcultural universals and divergences.
 The relationship between worldviews and theology in formulating contextual understandings of ministry will be examined.
-Core requirement for the religion major offered every semester.
+Core requirement for the religion major offered every fall.